AdobeDocs/analytics.en/help/components/locations/configure-import-locations.md

    +++Azure SAS

-      Specify the following information to configure an Azure SAS location:
+      To configure an Azure SAS location, specify the following information:

       |Field | Function |
       |---------|----------|